 The tragedy of fine 'unsinkable' Koombana is still part of Broome folklore, and reading the unfolding story in the papers as it happened was extraordinary.

-Something I never expected: because (outside cyclone season) nothing much ever happened in Broome, the papers would reproduce news cables from all over the world.
-This had the odd effect that the small town received an amazing overview of unfolding global events, such as the Great War and the influenza pandemic, with a far broader perspective than the capital cities, because their papers had to also focus on their local news.
+Something I never expected: apart from cyclones nothing much ever happened in Broome, so the papers would reproduce news cables from all over the world.
+This had the odd effect that the small town received an amazing overview of unfolding global events, such as the Great War and the influenza pandemic, with a far broader perspective than the capital cities, whose papers had to also focus on their own local news.

 I cannot overstate my gratitude to the libraries that preserved these newspapers and historic records, copied them onto microfilm then made them widely available, so I could sit in the comfort of the State Library of Victoria's reading room and be transported to another time.

 The details of those other times, long before the colourful images we're now so used to, don't just come from offical records.
 Fiction also matters: I read everything I could find about the old days in Broome, and discovered something extraordinary I never saw anywhere else.
 In the 1933 novel The Pearlers, John Harcourt wrote, "The wood of trodden decks and cabin-tops disappeared between coats of paint as gay as Chinese lanterns, canary-yellow and orange-red and peacock-blue ..."